comp1100/comp1100.github.io/_sources/workshops/Week_4_repositories.md

 ⏱️ 10 minutes - Individual

-You will have received an invite to the Github organisation called for the course.
+You will have received an invite to the Github organisation created for the course.

 Accept this invite, creating an account on Github if you do not have one already.